 Repins are the number of times someone saves your pin to one of their own boards.

 Repins are like a retweet on Twitter.
 It means that the user found your post both interesting and shareable.
-This action is more valuable than an impression.
+This action is more valuable than an impression because it counts as actual engagement.

 Clicks are the metric that determines whether or not your content is driving your audience to your website.
 This metric is extremely important if your goal is to increase traffic with your Pinterest presence.

-The number of clicks and visits to your website from Pinterest can be found at the bottom of the 'Site Metrics' tab.
+The number of clicks and visits to your website from Pinterest can be found at the bottom of the 'Site Metrics' tab in Pinterest Analytics.
 Clicks indicate the action of a click, while Visitors signal the number of unique users visiting your site.

 Your Top Pins will be useful in determining your best content over time.
 If you launched an extremely popular campaign that resonated with your audience a year ago, you'll be able to go back and see the actions taken on that content.
 You can use that information to inform the strategy of your next campaign.